g0dEngineer/Cryptosynth/README.md

 3. Download and extract the [sample Cryptosynth Blender 3d scene file](https://drive.google.com/file/d/1gYZUaboxTSwhIenVQKDgkirmlvvuUaVS/view?usp=sharing), which contains the 3d Aeon being and scene.

-4. Open Blender3d 2.91, and then from File menu (top left) select open option then navigate to item from (2) above.
+4. Open Blender3d 2.91, and then from File menu (top left) select open option then navigate to item from [plugin creation section.](https://github.com/g0dEngineer/Cryptosynth/blob/main/README.md#part-c---cryptosynth-aeon-plugin-download--pointing-plugin-to-aeons-brain-file)

 You should see a scene with an untextured aeon being.
 Completing Part (B) and (C) below, and then following Instructions automatically gets your Aeon being ready for interaction and use.